Weekly Trader's Outlook

 Market Breadth:

-The Bloomberg chart below shows the current percentage of members within the S&P 500 (SPX), Nasdaq Composite (CCMP) and Russell 2000 (RTY) that are trading above their respective 200-day Simple Moving Averages (SMA).
-Stocks are on track for weekly gains and bond yields cooled off, resulting in an expansion in market breadth.
-On a week-over-week basis, the SPX (white line) breadth is up to 60.80% from 55.82%, the CCMP (blue line) ticked up to 46.40% from 45.82%, and the the RTY (red line) moved up to 52.26% from 49.90%.
+The Bloomberg chart below shows the current percentage of members within the S&P 500 (SPX), Nasdaq Composite (CCMP), and Russell 2000 (RTY) that are trading above their respective 200-day Simple Moving Averages (SMA).
+In short, stocks had an up week and market breadth correspondingly expanded as a result.
+On a week-over-week basis, the SPX (white line) breadth moved up to 34.20% from 29.40%, the CCMP (blue line) ticked up to 25.08% from 18.94%, and the the RTY (red line) expanded to 21.39% versus 16.42%.

 Source: Bloomberg L.P.